Python Playbooks¶

 Python playbooks are defined using the @playbook

-decorator applied to async Python functions in a ```python code block:
+decorator applied to async or normal Python functions in a ```python code block:

 @playbook